YUSU-Dev/Vue-Components/README.md

 - typeId [Int] - Show events by this event Type
 - groupId [Int] - Show events by this SUMS activity
 - venueId [Int] - Show events in this venue
+- limit [Int] - only show this many cards

 If any of the above arguments are included, the component will not show the search/filter bar, so can be included in a smaller section of the page.